Hi, I am Amy!

 Todd and I are involved in a LARP group that holds two weekend-long events and a few casual get-togethers each year.
 Todd plays a wizard named Lazaro, and I am an elf named Elenetessa (Tessa).
 Read more about our LARP group, Sojourn.

-I originally started my blog 11 years ago as a way to keep track of our family and share our life with relatives we didn’t get to see often.
-It is named Swimming in a Sea of Estrogen because we are a female-heavy household, and it is abundantly clear most days. 😀 My blog has since evolved into a place for me to share thoughts, projects, and family life.
+I originally started my blog in 2006 as a way to keep track of our family and share our life with relatives we didn’t get to see often.
+It is named Swimming in a Sea of Estrogen because we are a female-heavy household, and it is abundantly clear most days.
+My blog has since evolved into a place for me to share thoughts, projects, and family life.
 Now, I mostly share sewing projects and adventures.

 Thanks for Visiting